Schoenberg characterization of continuous non-stationary isotropic positive definite kernels: Proofs

-where $\alpha_n^{(\dims)}$ are \pdkernels{} on $(0,\infty)$ that are summable on the diagonal.
-What remains to be shown is that these \shortkernels{} are continuous and can be extended to $[0,\infty)$, that this extension indeed resembles $\kernel$, that they are all real valued if and only if $\kernel$ is and that \eqref{eq: zero in origin} and \eqref{eq:alpha_formula} hold.
-To this end we investigate the cases $\dims<\infty$ and $\dims=\infty$ separately.
+where $\alpha_n^{\dims}$ are \pdkernels{} on $(0,\infty)$ that are summable on the diagonal.
+It remains to extend this characterization to \(0\) and prove the claimed properties of the \(\alpha_n^\dims\).
+To this end we investigate the cases $\dims<\infty$ and $\dims=\infty$ separately before proving the local uniform convergence of the partial sums of \(\alpha_n^\dims\) as the last step of the proof.